6 Best Places to Visit In Thailand

 You can easily reach Krabi by ongoing commercial flights.
 Raily is the main attraction of this place as it’s a 20-minute boat ride.
 This is the only accessible beach in Krabi but you’ll find it hard to leave this beautiful island.
 You can do caving, rock climbing, or simply spend some time on limestone cliffs.

-Not an adventurous person?
-Head to Wat Tham Suea, the Tiger Cave Temple.
-Here you’ll have to climb up around 1200 steps to reach the country’s best views.
-You can soak in the Krabi’s serene surroundings or go for a natural hot spring.
-The Instagram-worthy place, Sa Morakot is an ideal place for a warm dip.
+Visit Wat Tham Suea and climb around 1200 steps to reach the country’s best views.
+You can watch the surroundings of Krabi and experience a natural hot spring.
+The Instagram-worthy place, Sa Morakot, is an ideal place for a warm dip.

 5. Chiang Rai

 Spare a day to explore Chang Rai’s architectural wonders.
 From there, enjoy a bour tour of Mae Kok River and go shopping at Chiang Rai Night Bazaar.
-You can even explore the Baan Dam Museum which showcases the building collection of artist Thawan Duchanee.
+Many locals recommend you to go to the Bam Dam Museum and see the building collection of artist Thawan Duchanee.

 6. Khao Sok National Park